Our Team

 My name is Kailin, I recently completed my undergraduate studies in Cognitive Science (Computer Science stream) and am now working as a research assistant in the Sheldon Memory Lab.
 I am working with Dr. Sheldon to apply natural language processing (NLP) techniques to study autobiographical memories.

-My name is Caitlin, and I am a fourth-year undergraduate student majoring in Psychology and minoring in Interdisciplinary Life Sciences.
-This year, I will be working with Azara on completing a research project that investigates how option similarity impacts value-based decision-making.
+Hi!
+My name is Anna, and I am a third-year undergraduate student majoring in Psychology with a minor in Interdisciplinary Life Sciences.
+This year, I will be working in the Sheldon Memory Lab with Jamie to complete a research project investigating the effects of aging and familiarity on episodic memory.

 SARA TOCA